ICRA-2020/traj_gen_vis/README.md

 roslaunch auto_chaser simulation_without_gazebo.launch
 ```

-#### Step 1 : Spawning chaser from user selection
+### Step 1 : Spawning chaser from user selection

-This step is not optional.
+This step should precede the following steps.
 In rviz tool properties widget, set the topic name of 2D Nav Goal as /chaser_init_pose.
-If you don't remember the topic, just click the set chaser pose button in gui in the next time :).
+If you don't remember the topic, just click the ```set chaser pose button``` in gui in the next time :).
 If things done, move on to one of the following two modes : one-shot or  receding horizon method

-### Step 2-(1) One-shot mode (offline trajectory computation) {#oneshot}
+### Step 2 - option A :  One-shot mode (offline trajectory computation)

 <img src= "https://github.com/icsl-Jeon/traj_gen_vis/blob/master/img/tutorial1.gif">